Orange County Title Curative Lawyer

 • The property description, including the real address or common designation

-• Any adverse claims towards the title of the plaintiff.
+• Any adverse claims toward the title of the plaintiff.
 This could include any parties that are thought to be included in the title but are not; however, final determinations may not include them

 • The date a determination is sought